MANAGEMENT OF CULTURAL ORGANIZATIONS - 1

 Develop abilities to apply the strategic management theoretical concepts and analytical tools proposed during the course (through group works and case study discussions) by highlighting the potential and limits of their applicability to the fields of cultural production

-Students will also learn to compare critically alternative explanations of phenomena related to the strategic management of cultural organizations and the strategic aspects of innovation in these contexts, and to develop their own analysis and suggest solutions in case studies.
+Students will also learn to compare critically alternative explanations of phenomena related to the strategic management of cultural organizations and the strategic aspects of innovation in these contexts, and to develop their own analyses and suggest solutions in case studies.

 The discussion of scientific articles and case studies proposed during the course will contribute to the development of students’ communication skills.